- Author: Pamela Kan-Rice

 California water-rights holders are required by state law to measure and report the water they divert from surface streams.
-For people who wish to take the water measurements themselves, the University of California Cooperative Extension is offering a virtual training to receive certification Nov.
-18.
+For people who wish to take the water measurements themselves, the University of California Cooperative Extension is offering in-person training to receive certification on Sept.
+13 in Salinas.

 - clarify reporting requirements for ranches.